 - Clinical education, training and development of neurology and neurological surgery residents and medical students through on-site clinical rotation activities and campus-related conferences

 - Development of unique and collaborative clinical and basic science research specific to critical care services delivery techniques and technology

-Patient care responsibilities include daily critical care management of neurology and neurosurgery patients with a broad spectrum of diseases including ischemic and hemorrhagic stroke, brain tumors, hemorrhage, cerebral aneurysms and neuromuscular failure.
+Patient care responsibilities include daily critical care management of neurology and neurosurgery patients with a broad spectrum of diseases including ischemic and hemorrhagic stroke, brain tumors, cerebral aneurysms and neuromuscular failure.
 Also, general critical care management including respiratory failure, airway management, cardiopulmonary resuscitation, fluid and electrolyte acid base management.

 Procedural requirements for the fellows will include: